anhtuanbui/coding-challenge-ui/README.md

 ## Check out the solution

-The solution is now interacterble using UI at [Coding Challenge Solution Version 2](https://coding-challenge-ui.vercel.app/)
+The solution is now interactable using UI at [Coding Challenge Solution Version 2](https://coding-challenge-ui.vercel.app/)

 Try *Change Data* for testing.

 - Click `Change Data`
-- Add below sample mock data in the input of the pop up dialog
+- Add below sample mock data in the input of the pop-up dialog
-- Click `Submit` to see result
+- Click `Submit` to see the result

 <details>